maudlin/mindmeld/CANVAS_TEMPLATES.md

 ### 3. Add CSS Styles

-In your `[YourModuleName]Canvas.css` file, add the styles for your canvas layout:
+In your `[yourModuleName]Canvas.css` file, add the styles for your canvas layout:

 ```css
 .background-layout.your-module-name {